Riimu/Kit-CSRF/README.md

 }
 ```

+### Using Token Headers ###

-Note that if you are using ajax requests on your website, you may also provide
+Note that if you are building a REST api to your website or you are using ajax
+requests to send POST, PUT or DELETE requests, you may also provide the csrf
+token using a header.

-the CSRF token using a `X-CSRF-Token` header.
-This is particularly useful, if
+To provide the token using a header, simply include a header named `X-CSRF-Token`
-you are creating a RESTful api that takes advantage of PUT and DELETE requests.
+which contains the same value you would include in the `csrf_token` form field.

 ### Using nonces ###